Sub-second VM restore

 None— the system behaves identically to before if untouched

-Measured on Linux/KVM with 256 MB RAM, 1 vCPU, userspace virtio-vsock:
+Measured on Linux/KVM with 256 MB RAM, 1 vCPU, userspace virtio-vsock.
+These numbers are from a single test host — actual results vary with CPU, memory, and storage.

 | Phase | Time | Notes |